How to Find an Immigration Lawyer That’s Right for You

 Check Credentials

-Do a quick background check on the attorney to make sure he/she is licensed and in good standing, or if he/she has ever been subject to disciplinary action.
+Do a quick background check on the attorney to make sure they are licensed and in good standing, or if they have ever been subject to disciplinary action.
 There is no cost.
 Most state bars allow you to look up the attorney by name or bar number online.

 Immigration Lawyers to Avoid